switty42/Red-October/ReadMe.md

 ### Why is the project called Red October?
 In the movie, The Hunt for Red October, the Russians had hyper-accurate surveys of a ridge known as Reykjanes Ridge.
 This allowed Russian submarines to navigate the ridge at high speed without the need for additional navigation equipment.
-The LoRa scans reminded me of this part of the movie.
+The LoRa scans are reminiscent of this part of the movie.

 ### How was the data collected?
 A RAK4631 MCU with a corresponding GPS module was used to collect the data and transmit it over Helium LoRa.
 The source code for the RAK4631 can be found under Arudino_Source.
 The data was transmitted to the Helium Console, where a function was used to decode the GPS coordinates and add a timestamp.
 A Helium console webhook was then used to send the data to a web server where the data was recorded.